freeCodeCamp/guide/src/pages/cplusplus/erase-remove/index.md

 title: Erase–remove idiom
 ---

-## Desctiprion
+## Description
 How to remove elements from container is a common C++ interview question, so you can earn some brownie points, if you read this page carefully.
 The erase–remove idiom is a C++ technique to eliminate elements that fulfill a certain criterion from a container.
-Howerever, it is possible to eliminate elements with traditional hand-written loop, but the erase–remove idiom has several advantages.
+However, it is possible to eliminate elements with traditional hand-written loop, but the erase–remove idiom has several advantages.

 ### Comparison